sparrow001/schoolsite/docs/README.md

   2. View Tutorials
   3. View account settings
   4. View sharing page
+  5. View Chat
-  5. Go back to dashboard
+  6. Go back to dashboard

 ### Playing:
 1. Insert any public youtube URL (Cannot be a private video, must be public or unlisted)